wavefrontHQ/docs/pages/doc/wavefront_sdks_cpp.md

 <tr>
 <td markdown="span">[XX SDK for C++](https://github.com/wavefrontHQ/wavefront-xx-sdk-cpp)</td>
-<td>Implements App Metrics, so you can instrument your application code to collect and send custom metrics and histograms to Wavefront. </td>
+<td>Implementation of the XXX library, so you can instrument your application code to collect and send custom metrics and histograms to Wavefront. </td>
 <td markdown="span">Metrics, histograms</td>
 </tr>